QuarkNerd/blog/bjedrzejewski/_posts/2017-09-01-apache-spark-meets-chess.md

 spark-shell
 ~~~

 Installation was simple enough, the next step is actually being able to parse one of the data sets.
-I started by making a small Java problem,
+I started by making a small Java program,
 where all that was needed in the maven file was:

 ~~~xml